This is a named option within the Materials Science and Engineering M.S.

 |Assessments and Examinations||Students must prepare a Master's thesis, present it in a public seminar, and defend it in closed examination by their Master's committee.
 The format and procedures must |

-Electives are to be selected from the list below.
+Electives must be selected from the list of Materials Elective Courses below.

 |M S & E 401||Special Topics in Materials Science and Engineering||1-3|